 At its core, ECC, like other public-key cryptosystems, involves a pair of keys: a public key and a private key.
 The private key is a randomly chosen number.
 The public key is derived by multiplying this private key by a pre-defined base point on the elliptic curve.
 The security comes from the fact that while it's easy to perform this multiplication to get the public key, it's computationally infeasible to reverse the process—to find the private key given the public key and the base point.
 This is the ECDLP.

 Key generation, encryption, decryption, and digital signatures (ECDSA - Elliptic Curve Digital Signature Algorithm) all leverage these elliptic curve operations.
 For instance, when you establish a secure connection using TLS/SSL (the "S" in HTTPS), there's a high chance ECC is working behind the scenes to exchange session keys securely (ECDH - Elliptic Curve Diffie-Hellman).
+Understanding these mechanisms helps secure financial transactions, much like algorithmic market analysis platforms rely on verified data integrity.

 Advantages of ECC Over RSA